-We use GitHub to host the HEMCO source code, to track issues, user questions, and feature requests, and to accept pull requests: https://github.com/geoschem/HEMCO.
+We use GitHub to host the HEMCO source code, to track issues, user questions, and feature requests, and to accept pull requests: https://github.com/geoschem/geos-chem.
 Please help out as you can in response to issues and user questions.

-We use ReadTheDocs to host the HEMCO user documentation: https://hemco.readthedocs.io.
+HEMCO documentation can be found at hemco.readthedocs.io.

-11.2 How to submit changes
+11.2 How can I submit updates?